entangled-xyz/scotty/README.md

 Scotty was created with three goals in mind:

 - **Write once, run anywhere**: experiment with quantum code and run it with Scotty.
 Compile it (coming soon) to Quil or OpenQASM and run it on other simulators or real quantum computers.
-- **Avoid stateful programs**: embrace type safety, immutability, and referential transparency.
+- **Expandability**: provide a high-level set of abstractions that can be expanded to different architectures.
 - **No PhD required**: it should be easy to get started and everything should work out-of-the-box.

-Here's an example of a quantum teleportation algorithm to give you an idea of how easy it is to write hybrid code with Scotty:
+Here is an example of a quantum teleportation algorithm to give you an idea of how easy it is to write hybrid code with Scotty:

 ```scala
 def bellPair(q1: Int, q2: Int) = Circuit(H(q1), CNOT(q1, q2))